 Generally, this type of bleeding will run its course.
 Some people find supportive counseling to be helpful if bleeding prompts anxiety or concern.
-Most health care providers recommend continuing to take your pills unless counseled otherwise by your health care provider.
+Most health care providers recommend continuing to take your pills unless counseled otherwise by your h

 In some cases, a health care provider may prescribe you supplemental estrogen or NSAIDs.
 If the bleeding does not subside despite taking medication or supplemental estrogen, a health care provider might switch you to a different pill formulation.